Technical Web Analyst / Tracking Specialist (Dutch-speaking)

 What else?

-• A completed bachelor's or master's degree
+• A completed higher professional (HBO) or university (WO) degree

 What does your day look like as a Technical Web Analyst at Digital Power?